makgyver/MKtomatoes/README.md

 MKtomatoes is a Rotten Tomatoes API wrapper written in Java.

+This library provides classes and methods to fully access the Rotten Tomatoes API with Java.
+This project is thinked in a layered fashion so you can use it at the level you prefer.

 What you need to use the library is a Rotten Tomatoes API Key, you can look at the API specification through this link http://developer.rottentomatoes.com/.